rajpatel214/Insurance-Cost-Prediction-/README.md

 **Support Vector Regressor (SVR) –** A model that works well in specific situations but was not the best choice here.

-**Linear Regression: 74% accuracy
+**Linear Regression: 74% accuracy,
-Decision Tree: 83% accuracy
+Decision Tree: 83% accuracy,
-Random Forest: 86% accuracy
+Random Forest: 86% accuracy,
 Gradient Boosting: 81% accuracy**